Featured

 5 questions with...
 AUTHENTICALLY PLASTIC

 Erica Synths launches artist feature series 5 questions with...
-Self-explanatory - we speak to breakthrough artists, pioneering musicians, creatives from different backgrounds and places and ask them 5 questions (that might or might not trigger a necessity for a few more and open up in-depth conversations).
+Self-explanatory, we speak to breakthrough artists, pioneering musicians, creatives from all walks of life and ask them 5 questions.
+These questions might just spark a few more, diving into rich, thought-provoking and in-depth conversations along the way.

-''As a DJ, producer and artist based in Kampala, Uganda, Authentically Plastic’s sound is necessarily political''- and not once have they shied away from disrupting norms & expectations.
-Authentically Plastic has been on the forefront of representing Eastern African artists and their critically acclaimed debut album RAW SPACE released via the Ugandan label Hakuna Kulala further showcases ''a digger's literacy, an activist's intent, and an artist's playfulness''.
-In addition to their artistic career they also run a fierce, riotous but above all notably necessary Kampala based collective and club night under the self-explanatory moniker ANTI-MASS,.
-Their manifesto states ''ANTI-MASS reclaims space for queers, femmes, and other minorities, while exploring new potentials for sound & artistic expression in an increasingly regressive social climate.''
+''As a DJ, producer and artist based in Kampala, Uganda, Authentically Plastic’s sound is necessarily political''- and not once have they shied away from disrupting norms and challenging expectations.
+Leading the charge for Eastern African artists, their critically acclaimed debut album RAW SPACE, released through the Ugandan label Hakuna Kulala, exemplifies "a digger's literacy, an activist's intent, and an artist's playfulness."
+Beyond their music, they run a fierce, riotous, and, above all, essential Kampala-based collective and club night under the aptly named moniker ANTI-MASS.
+Their manifesto boldly declares: "ANTI-MASS reclaims space for queers, femmes, and other minorities, while exploring new potentials for sound and artistic expression in an increasingly regressive social climate."

-For further context of the urgency of matters discussed in our conversation it is important to note that shortly after our conversation, Ugandan members of parliament have passed a bill imposing death penalty for homosexuality.
+For further context on the urgency of the matters discussed in our conversation, it is important to note that shortly after, Ugandan members of parliament passed a bill imposing the death penalty for homosexuality.
 Read more about it in The Guardian and Support Uganda LGBTQ Emergency Fund.

 Darlyne Komukama